fukamachi/clack/README.markdown

 # Clack - Web Application Environment for Common Lisp

-Clack is a Web Application Environment for Common Lisp inspired by Python's WSGI and Ruby's Rack.
+Clack is a web application environment for Common Lisp inspired by Python's WSGI and Ruby's Rack.
 Your awesome framework should base on this.

 ## Usage